 UNESCO World Heritage Status

-As Mayor, I would work to accelerate the work currently underway between the city, the provincial government, and the federal government to see Chinatown designated as a UNESCO World Heritage site.
+As Mayor, I will work to accelerate the work currently underway between the city, the provincial government, and the federal government to see Chinatown designated as a UNESCO World Heritage site.

 Support a Chinese History Museum

-I would work with provincial, federal and private sector partners to develop a Chinese history museum to showcase the unique role those of Chinese descent have played in Vancouver and Canada’s history.
+I will work with provincial, federal and private sector partners to develop a Chinese history museum to showcase the unique role those of Chinese descent have played in Vancouver and Canada’s history.

 Expanding Vancouver’s bus network

-I would work to expand Vancouver’s bus network with additional neighbourhood busses and more night service and investigate ways to reduce fees for seniors, people living with disabilities and those with low incomes.
+I am working to expand Vancouver’s bus network with additional neighbourhood busses and more night service and investigate ways to reduce fees for seniors, people living with disabilities and those with low incomes.
 This includes supporting the All on Board campaign to make all transit free to children and youth.

 Support SkyTrain along Broadway to UBC

 We need to invest in our transit infrastucture, but we need partners to make this happen.
-I would work hard to secure federal, provincial, and UBC funding to extend SkyTrain along the Broadway corridor to the university.
+I am working hard to secure federal, provincial, and UBC funding to extend SkyTrain along the Broadway corridor to the university.

 We need to work together to reduce congestion.
-I would convene a transportation roundtable including taxi companies, cruise ship operators, the Port of Vancouver, Tourism Vancouver and other stakeholders to develop an action plan to keep people and goods moving.
+I am working to convene a transportation roundtable including taxi companies, cruise ship operators, the Port of Vancouver, Tourism Vancouver and other stakeholders to develop an action plan to keep people and goods moving.

 Mayor’s small-business review

-As Mayor I would review all city policies that impact small business, including taxation and permitting to help support and grow our neighbourhood-based economy.
+I am working to review all city policies that impact small business, including taxation and permitting to help support and grow our neighbourhood-based economy.

 New affordable neighbourhood commercial spaces

-I would expand small-scale neighbourhood retail opportunities like corner stores, small cafes and laneway-based businesses to make neighbourhoods more vibrant, walkable, and complete.
+I will expand small-scale neighbourhood retail opportunities like corner stores, small cafes and laneway-based businesses to make neighbourhoods more vibrant, walkable, and complete.